publiccodenet/about/activities/trainings/writing-issues.md

 * a motivation: what users will benefit from this
 * a description of how you envision this to be or how you would solve this

+## Tag relevant contributors and other issues

+Context is key, so use the GitHub functionality of tagging other contributors when relevant as well as mentioning other issues and pull requests.

 ## Add labels to issues to help keep overview

 Standard labels include `bug`, `enhanncement`, `help wanted`, `duplicate` and `good first issue`.
 Apart from these different codebases can have labels specific to them.
 For example for prioritization or team assignment.